Cricket ball: Colour

 Pink balls were developed in the 2000s to enable Tests and first-class matches played at night.
-The red ball is unsuited to night tests due to poor visibility, and the white ball is unsuited to first-class cricket because it deteriorates rapidly and cannot be used for eighty overs as specified in the rules, so the pink ball was designed to provide a satisfactory compromise on both issues.
+The red ball is unsuited to night tests due to poor visibility, and the white ball is unsuited to first-class cricket because it deteriorates rapidly and cannot be used for eighty overs as specified in the Laws, also the white ball colour would clash with the traditional white clothes worn.
+The pink ball was designed to provide a satisfactory compromise on these issues.
 It is still considered more difficult to see than a white ball; and the leather is more heavily dyed than a red ball, which better preserves its colour and visibility as it wears but also gives it slightly different wear characteristics.
 It has performed well enough in testing and first-class cricket to be approved for use in international cricket.
 A pink ball was used for the first time in an international match in July 2009 when the England Women's team defeated Australia in a one-day match at Wormsley, and a pink ball was used in a day-night Test match for the first time in November 2015.
 Other colours were also experimented with, such as yellow and orange (glowing composite), for improved night visibility, but pink proved to be the preferred option.

 Current status

 As of 2014, the ball used in Test match cricket in England had a UK recommended retail price of £100.
 In test match cricket this ball is used for a minimum of 80 overs (theoretically five hours and twenty minutes of play), after which the fielding side has the option of using a new ball.
-In professional one day cricket, at least two new balls are used for each match.
+In professional one day cricket of 50 overs per innings, at least four new balls are used for each match (two in each innings, one for each bowling end).
+T-20 cricket uses two new balls, one per innings.
 Amateur cricketers often have to use old balls, or cheap substitutes, in which case the changes in the condition of the ball may be different from professional cricket.

 There are three main manufacturers of cricket balls used in international matches: Kookaburra, Dukes and SG.
 The manufacturer of the red (or pink) balls used for Tests varies depending on location: India uses SG; England, Ireland and the West Indies use Dukes; and all other countries use Kookaburra.
-The different manufacturers' balls behave differently: for instance Dukes balls have a prouder seam and will tend to swing more than Kookaburra balls – providing a home advantage when playing against a team unfamiliar with the ball.
+The different manufacturers' balls behave differently: for instance, the hand-stitched Dukes balls have a prouder seam and will tend to swing more than Kookaburra balls – providing a home advantage when playing against a team unfamiliar with the ball.
 All limited overs international matches, regardless of location, are played with white Kookaburra balls.
-White Dukes balls were used at the 1999 Cricket World Cup, but the ball behaved more erratically than the Kookaburra and white Dukes have not been used since.
-Domestic competitions may use a domestic manufacturer: for example, Pakistan uses Grays balls in its first-class competitions.
+White Dukes balls were used at the 1999 Cricket World Cup, but due to their more erratic behaviour than Kookaburras, they have not been used since.
+Domestic competitions may use a domestic manufacturer: for example, Grays balls are used in Pakistani first-class competitions.